Manka-Mohamet/solo/README.md

-For the record there are different of compiling code.
+For the record there are different way of compiling code.

 The first one is by compiling to `Machine Code`: `0s and 1s`